Why a Company files Chapter 11 bankruptcy in Georgia

 A Chapter 11 would give you a breathing spell.
 For instance, in a Chapter 11, you can have up to four and six months to actually file a plan to start repayment to your creditors, and that gives you a breathing spell in which the court allows you a breathing spell or a time to reorganize your debts, reorganize your assets, reorganize your business so that it can be a profitable future and have a lifespan that it would not have otherwise because the creditors might foreclose and take your assets away.
 If you have any questions concerning filing of Chapter 11, we’ve done many Chapter 11s.
 We’d be happy to help you.

-Are you or a loved one in the process of filing for bankruptcy in Statesboro or Springfield and have questions about why a company files Chapter 11 bankruptcy in Georgia?
+Are you or a loved one in the process of filing for bankruptcy in Statesboro, Springfield, or Swainsboro and have questions about why a company files Chapter 11 bankruptcy in Georgia?
 Contact the experienced Georgia bankruptcy attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.